 - Aloe Vera – Read what Science Direct says about aloe vera.

-DIY Alcohol Free Hand Sanitizer Spray Recipe
+My Super-Easy, Alcohol-Free, Homemade Hand Sanitizer Spray Recipe

-Drop oils into your spray bottle, top with aloe vera juice, shake and you’re good to go!
+Drop essential oils into your spray bottle, top with aloe vera juice, shake and you’re good to go!

 Disclaimer: This post contains affiliate links, but it’s all stuff I really believe in, love and use.